Tackle.io

 "We recognized that a strong and positive culture leads to greater productivity, employee engagement, and retention.
 We knew that achieving this required a company-wide effort, not just top-down directives from our senior leadership," says Ellen.

-The Culture Working Groups were born to create champions across the organization, bringing together employees across departments and levels to brainstorm, develop, and implement culture initiatives.
+The Culture Working Groups were built to create champions across the organization, bringing together employees from different departments and levels to brainstorm, develop, and implement culture initiatives.

 Employee engagement in action